Arabic Dialects

 Criticisms

-1. Lack of formal standard for dialects: the absence of a recognized written standard for major dialects means learners have few systematic resources for colloquial literacy
+• Lack of formal standard: The absence of a recognized written standard for major dialects means learners have few systematic resources for colloquial literacy.

-2. MSA pressure: the persistent ideology favoring MSA over dialects in education disadvantages native dialect speakers and complicates pedagogical priorities
+• MSA pressure: The persistent ideology favoring MSA over dialects in education disadvantages native dialect speakers and complicates pedagogical priorities.

-3. Dialect stigma: social stigma around dialects — especially minority dialects within a country — can have real educational and social consequences for speakers
+• Dialect stigma: Social stigma around dialects — especially minority dialects — can have real educational and social consequences for speakers.

 Social Media Sentiment